 Step 6.
 Configure other Clonezilla options if needed and then type in “y” to confirm and start the clone.

-In this way, you should be able to clone larger drive to smaller drive without receiving the error like Clonezilla failed to create a partition table on this disk.
-However, some users may feel this is too complicated and cumbersome.
+This should allow you to clone larger drive to smaller drive without receiving error like Clonezilla destination disk is too small, or Clonezilla failed to create a partition table on this disk.

-In addition, it also needs lots of steps to finish the whole cloning process.
-And it’s possible to meet Clonezilla failed to clone issue due to the bad sector on your disk.
+As you can see, the whole process is quite cumbersome, and you may encounter Clonezilla failed to clone issue due to the bad sector on your disk.

-Fortunately, you can try another free disk clone software to clone larger drive to smaller drive directly without extra preparation.
+To clone larger drive to smaller drive more effeciently, you can try best disk clone software - AOMEI Backupper Professional to clone larger drive to smaller drive directly without extra preparation.
 It just needs only a few clicks to finish the job.
 Please keep reading to learn more.

 An easier way to clone larger hard drive to smaller drive

-AOMEI Backupper Standard, a free backup, restore and clone software for Windows 10/8/7, allows you to clone hard drive to another one within a few clicks.
+AOMEI Backupper Professional, a reliable backup, restore and clone software for Windows 11/10/8/7, allows you to clone hard drive to another one within a few clicks.

-It allows you to clone drives with different sizes.
+It allows you to clone drives of different sizes.
 You can easily clone larger HDD to smaller SSD or clone SSD to larger SSD.

-It provides 2 free cloning solutions: entire disk clone and individual partition clone.
+It provides 3 cloning solutions: entire disk clone, system clone only, and individual partition clone.

-It allows you to boost performance of SSDs and prolong its lifespan.
+It allows you to boost the performance of an SSD and prolong its lifespan.